Medically Reviewed By: Aaron Horn, LMFT, MA

 1. Extraversion (E) vs. Introversion (I)

-Odds are, you know what this is.
-If someone is extraverted, they are extremely talkative and outgoing, while someone who is introverted may keep to themselves.
-This tends to be a spectrum, and people’s talkativeness can change depending on circumstances, but most swing towards one or the other.
+If someone is extraverted, they are talkative and outgoing.
+Someone who is introverted may tend to keep to himself or herself.
+There tends to be a spectrum, and people’s extraversion can change depending on circumstances, but most swing one direction or the other.

 2. Sensing (S) Vs. Intuition (N)